idio-lang/DIPS/source/scheme/advanced-scheme.rst

 the result of the quasiquote expression is ``(1 2 3)``.

 Like ``quote``, ``quasiquote``’s result will **not** be evaluated.
-:question:`Eh?
+:socrates:`Eh?
 Isn't that the point?` Not quite.
 What we want to do is return what the user might have typed, the :lname:`Scheme` engine can then choose to evaluate it or not.